New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: Abstract

 \section{Abstract}

 We examine the sensitivity of the beam normal spin asymmetry in Bhabha scattering to beyond the Standard Model (BSM) mediators, in the context of the JLab polarized positron program.
 A key property of this observable is that the Standard Model contribution exhibits a zero crossing at a fixed scattering angle, providing a clean, effectively background-free point for these searches.
-We consider scalar, vector and axial-vector mediators and present projected bounds, finding scalar and vector scenarios allowing to extend their search ranges significantly beyond existing constraints.
+We consider scalar, vector, and axial vector mediators and present projected bounds, finding that scalar and vector scenarios allow a significant extension of the search ranges beyond existing constraints.